 A hunter examines a recently killed elk lying on the snowy forest ground.
 The elk is partially skinned with some blood visible, and the hunter is wearing camouflage clothing and a hat.
 Field dressing.
 How to gut a deer, elk, moose, animal.

 As the opportunity arises, a specialty workshop will be held.
-With special permits and donated game, you will be called from a waiting list to experience how to field dress a big game animal.
+With special permits and donated game, you will be called from a waiting list to experience how to field dress a big game animal (Gutting and quartering up).
 Don’t get stuck in -20C with your first animal, freezing and unable to finish the job.
 Register to be on a waiting list.

 Field Dressing